SungJJinKang/vector_erase_move_lastelement/README.md

 # vector::erase_move_lastelement

+## Feature
+   * C++ 17.
+   * Header only.

+## How work

-If you are using vector, Maybe you had experience deleting element of vector.
+If you are using vector, Maybe you had experience to need deleting specific element of vector.
+if the element isn't last element of vector, you should use vector::erase function.
-This vector::erase delete specific element and reallocate elements after deleted element.
+This vector::erase delete specific element and need to reallocate(move) elements after deleted element.
-But This reallocation is sometimes too slow. (when element's move semantic is defined not well).
+But This reallocation is usally too slow.
+Think if your vector has 100 element and you erase first element of the vector, your vector will reallocate 99 element.
+if vector's element has not well defined move semantic, this reallocation will be really really slow.

-So my vector::erase_move_lastelement function just delete target element and reallocate(move) only vector's last element to deleted element's pos.
+So **my erase_move_lastelement function swap erased element with last element and pop last element.***
+This way require just only three reallocation. ( think how swap works )
-Sometimes this will reduce overhead dramatically.
+erase_move_lastelement function will reduce overhead dramatically.
+The more your vector's element count is, the faster this function than std::erase.

 ## This is how vector::erase works.